Reforestation and Conservation: We Need Both to Create a Greener World

 Not only is it necessary to protect existing forests and plant new ones to create a net positive global benefit, but advocacy, education, public involvement, research, creativity, inspirational leadership, and community-based initiatives are all interconnected components of the greater mission we are all a part of.
 If we want to create a greener world, we’ll need to work together.

 How are you contributing to these efforts?
-If you're looking to do something today to help reforestation, consider planting a tree with us!
+If you're looking to do something today to help reforestation, consider planting trees with us!

 Get news, updates, & event Info delivered right to your inbox: